oblique-bit/oblique/README.md

 	`npm run release`

-	> This will commit & push the changes to the master and upload the npm package to Nexus repoisotory.
+	> This will commit & push the changes to the master and upload the npm package to Nexus repository.

 ## <a name="npm-link"></a> Debug oblique-reactive in a different project
 If you need to debug or test oblique-reactive in a